George Nassar: Imprisonment and release

+Murder of Irvin Hilton

-On September 29, 1964, Nassar brutally murdered 44-year-old Texaco station owner Irvin Hilton in full view of Rita Buote and her 14-year-old daughter Diane.
-As Buote pulled in to the station, Nassar fired one shot into the kneeling Hilton, and three more after he crumpled to the floor.
-Then he approached Buote's car, and tried to get her to open up.
-Failing, he jumped into another car and drove off toward North Andover.
-A truck driver, William King, wrote down the plate number and called the police.
+On September 29, 1964, Nassar murdered 44-year-old Texaco station owner Irvin Hilton in Andover, in full view of Rita Buote and her 14-year-old daughter Diane.
+As Buote pulled into the station, Nassar fired one shot into the kneeling Hilton, and three more after he crumpled to the floor.
+He then approached Buote's car and aimed his gun at her, firing twice before realizing it was out of bullets.
+After unsuccessfully trying to pull open the locked car door, he left the scene and entered another car, driving off toward North Andover.
+A truck driver, William King, and his passenger Reginald Mortimer wrote down the plate number, noting its Virginia registration, and called the police.
+King and Mortimer described the suspect as "a slim, dark-haired man of medium height, wearing a light tan trench coat or top coat".

-The getaway car was found later that evening on a street in Andover next to Phillips Academy.
+The getaway car was found later that evening on a street near Phillips Academy.
 The police soon learned that the car had been stolen earlier that day from near the Massachusetts Institute of Technology in Cambridge.
 The car belonged to a navy lieutenant who was attending MIT.
-A thirty-two-caliber nickel-plated Harrington & Richardson revolver and a twenty-two caliber Astra semi-automatic pistol were found underneath the front seat of the car.
+A .32 caliber nickel-plated Harrington & Richardson revolver and a .22 caliber Astra semi-automatic pistol were found underneath the front seat of the car.
 Shells from the revolver were found at the crime scene and matched the bullets found in Hilton.

-An autopsy on Hilton revealed that he had been shot six times at close range, and stabbed in the back.
+An autopsy on Hilton revealed that he had been shot six times at close range with .22 caliber ammunition and also stabbed in the back.
 The police theorized that the murderer had made Hilton beg for his life while shooting him.

 A description given by Rita and Diane Buote enabled Andover police officer William Tammany to draw a composite of the killer.
-On spotting the drawing, Nassar's former arresting officer Keenan was struck by its familiarity.
+On spotting the drawing, Nassar's former arresting officer Charles Keenan was struck by its familiarity.
 He went through his files and came up with a photograph of Nassar, which the Buotes positively identified as the man they saw shooting Hilton.